dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## getIsCropped

-Get a boolean value that means whether the `DCEFrame` image is cropped.
+Get a boolean value that means whether the image is cropped.
 The frames can be cropped if `fast mode` is enabled.

 ```java
 boolean getIsCropped()